CksMetacone/HyperDrive_Metacone/README.md

 Version Closed Beta presentation : https://www.youtube.com/shorts/H20YUjibCgM

 Version Beta1 : We are a strong team that develops AI algorithms.
-(But chatgpt is used for this demo) We will participate in the competition of the Solana hackhaton with our mobile application.
+(Metacone Algorithm is used for this demo) We will participate in the competition of the Solana hackhaton with our mobile application.

 In this way, you will have a special assistant who knows you better with your special data, as well as faster access to your special needs.